This last week I had the double blessing of reading David Augsburger’s Dissident Discipleship AND hearing him speak in person.

 3. I read this book and heard David speak as part of our Mennonite Church BC leadership sessions this year.
 So for those of us who took part, I wonder how can we take all of that and engage those who weren’t there and who haven’t read the book?
 To do that, we’ll need to continue to wrestle with some of the language and concepts.
 I hope we can also retell some of the stories—like the one about Rev. Benny Newton who saved a man on the street who was being beaten, or the story of the mother who became a mentor to the girl who bullied her daughter.

-I’d love to share how David and his home congregation say the Apostles’ Creed each week–instead of the original “born of the virgin Mary, suffered under Pontius Pilate,” they fill in the life, teaching, and ministry of Jesus.
+I’d love to share how David and his home congregation say the Apostles’ Creed each week—instead of the original “born of the virgin Mary, suffered under Pontius Pilate,” they fill in the life, teaching, and ministry of Jesus.
 We don’t often say the Apostles’ Creed, but filling in that “Anabaptist comma” is a great way of illustrating the importance of Jesus’ life in addition to his suffering and death mentioned in the Creed.
-David has graciously agreed to share the wording, and I’ll post that as soon as I can.
+David has graciously agreed to share the wording, so you can see the Apostles’ Creed with the “Anabaptist Comma” in this Emmanuel blog post.

 4. How will this transform me?
 I suppose this is a question of “monospirituality,” but I think it’s just as important as the more tripolar questions.
 Just as we need to ask how can we live this out and engage others, I’m also asking myself, how do I live this out?
 Do I have the courage of Rev. Benny Newton?
 In what ways do I practice dissident discipleship?